-Action pact Head Start will observe the "No Live Lice" and "No Live Nits" policy as an effective means of keeping lice under control.
-A clear and firm "No Live Lice" and "No Live Nits" policy allows children to return to school only after all live lice and live nits have been removed from the hair.
-If a child is found to have live lice or live nits, the parents are contacted to pick the child up from the center.
-(Children who have been found to have live lice or live nits are not allowed to stay in school).
-The child may return to school after treatment is complete.
+Action pact Head Start will no longer observe the "No Live Lice" and "No Live Nits" policy as an effective means of keeping lice under control.
+Children will be allowed to stay in school for the day that has been found to have nits and/or lice.
+If a child is found to have live nits or lice during school hours, the parent will be notified at the end of the day during pick up of the child.
+The child may return to school after appropriate treatment has begun and he or she is free of lice.
 The parent must sign a "Parental Acknowledgement of Lice Treatment" before the child can return to school.